-Reykjavík Art Museum is the largest art museum in Iceland, housed in three distinct buildings in central Reykjavík—Hafnarhús, Kjarvalsstaðir, and Ásmundarsafn.
+Reykjavík Art Museum is a leading art museum in Iceland, housed in three distinct buildings in central Reykjavík—Hafnarhús, Kjarvalsstaðir, and Ásmundarsafn.
 The Museum regularly exhibits works by three of Iceland’s most renowned artists; Erró, Kjarval, and Ásmundur Sveinsson.
-In addition, the Museum holds various exhibitions by Icelandic and international artists.
-The Museum is also a venue for young and promising talents.
+In addition, the work of current notables, art canons and newcomers are presented in the three different venues.

 Guided tours for groups on opening hours from Monday to Friday.

 Price ISK 15.000 + admission ISK 1.600 per person.

 If there are 10 or more people in the group, the price is ISK 15.000 + 1.000 per person.

 Guided tours for groups on weekends or after opening hours costs ISK 30.000 + admission.

 To order a guided tour please contact email@example.com or call (+354) 4116400.